oleksandrhrushka/TechWriting/README.md

-# TechWriting
+# Technical Writing
-This is a sample repository for technical writing Below you can find an instruction for the users of HiLook application for webcam view using a smartphone.
+This is a sample repository for Technical Writing activities.
+Here you can find a document with the instructions on how to set up video surveillance cameras on a smartphone.